jfmcquade/amsp-data/README.md

 ### Running the local emulators
 In order to start the [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite), run
 ```
+$ npm run build
 $ firebase emulators:start
 ```
 This will start emulators for Firebase's Authentication (which handles authenticating users) and Firestore (a realtime NoSQL database).
 The emulator UI should be available at http://localhost:4000/.

-The emulated main app should be available at http://localhost:4000/.
+The emulated main app should be available at http://localhost:4200/.

-### Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## General Angular Instructions